Abhiramon/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Classic Tic-Tac-Toe game with single-player version (against unbeatable computer) and multi-player version over LAN
+Classic Tic-Tac-Toe game with single-player mode (against **_unbeatable_** computer) and multi-player mode over LAN

+### Usage Instructions:
+* Download repository
+* Compile program by executing "make"
+* Start game by executing "java Init" from bin directory

+### About the game:

+* Developed by - Abhiramon, Aadhithya and Rakshith
+* Single-player mode - Computer evaluates and makes the best possible move
+* Multi-player mode - Connect over LAN and play with friends.
+(Either host or connect to a pc hosting the game)